dotnet/AspNetCore.Docs/aspnetcore/fundamentals/error-handling.md

 ## Exception handler lambda

-An alternative to a [custom exception handling page](#exception-handling-page) is to provide a lambda to <xref:Microsoft.AspNetCore.Builder.ExceptionHandlerExtensions.UseExceptionHandler*>.
+An alternative to a [custom exception handler page](#exception-handler-page) is to provide a lambda to <xref:Microsoft.AspNetCore.Builder.ExceptionHandlerExtensions.UseExceptionHandler*>.
 Using a lambda allows access to the error before returning the response.

 Here's an example of using a lambda for exception handling: